wderekjones/protein_binding/README.md

 # protein_binding

-This repository contains a collection of python scripts for computing a drug-protein binding classification.
+This repository contains the implementation of "Towards Protein-Kinase Invariant Models for Drug Discovery" by Jones, de Jong, Ellingson.
+The readme will be updated once things have been finalized!
 ## Parser
 A script that collects various features from multiple input files and outputs a file of protein, drug, protein-drug pair features as specified by the user.